A Frustratingly Easy Approach for Entity and Relation Extraction: Method

 Our relation model instead processes each pair of spans independently and inserts typed markers at the input layer to highlight the subject and object and their types.
-Specifically, given an input sentence $X$ and a pair of spans $s_i, s_j$, where $s_i$, $s_j$ have a type of $e_i, e_j \in \mathcal{E} \cup \{\epsilon\}$ respectively.
+Specifically, given an input sentence $X$ and a pair of subject-object spans $s_i, s_j$, where $s_i$, $s_j$ have a type of $e_i, e_j \in \mathcal{E} \cup \{\epsilon\}$ respectively.
 We define text markers as $\langle \textsc{S:}e_i\rangle$, $\langle \textsc{/S:}e_i\rangle$, $\langle \textsc{O:}e_j\rangle$, and $\langle \textsc{/O:}e_j\rangle$, and insert them into the input sentence before and after the subject and object spans (Figure~\ref{fig:mainfig} (b)).\footnote{Our final model indeed only considers $e_i, e_j \neq \epsilon$.
-We have explored using spans which are predicted as $\epsilon$ for the relation model but didn't find improvement.
-See Section~\ref{sec:error-prop} for more discussion.} Let $\widehat{X}$ denote this modified sequence with text markers inserted: We then apply another pre-trained encoder on $\widehat{X}$ and denote the output representations by $\mathbf{\widehat{x}}_t$.
-We concatenate the output representations of two start positions and obtain the span pair representation:
+We have explored strategies using spans which are predicted as $\epsilon$ for the relation model but didn't find improvement.
+See Section~\ref{sec:error-prop} for more discussion.} Let $\widehat{X}$ denote this modified sequence with text markers inserted: We apply a \ti{second} pre-trained encoder on $\widehat{X}$ and denote the output representations by $\mathbf{\widehat{x}}_t$.
+We concatenate the output representations of two start positions and obtain the span-pair representation: